Probate Avoidance Attorneys in Northern Virginia

 - Designate beneficiaries on retirement accounts

 If you’re concerned about ensuring your loved ones gain access to funds quickly, know that each state has its own set of laws in regards to freezing money in joint bank accounts.
 The basic lesson to remember: When planning for your estate, speak with an attorney who is well-versed in your state’s law, and make sure that your surviving loved ones have some freeze-proof method of getting hold of money during whatever period of delay that exists in your state, whether it is Maryland or Virginia.
+Whether you need to create an estate or make sure an estate is completed and closed, we are here for you.
+If you need to speak to a knowledgeable probate or estate attorney in Fairfax or surrounding areas like Annandale, contact us today.

 There is no one cookie-cutter approach to estate planning.
 What may work well for your friend or colleague may not work well for you.
 Our lawyers are AV® Rated by Martindale-Hubbell and we are included in the selection of Super Lawyers®, which represents no more than 5% of attorneys in the state.
 With nearly 50 years of combined experience, we’re more than qualified to assist you in the estate planning process.